ZackMagnotti/dungeons/arena-of-urrk/sweetdream.md

 Lose memory of 1d4 rounds pre-exposure.

 Once on onset, and once just before waking:
-- DC 21 or fall into deep sleep
+- DC 21 (19 if no longer in cloud) or fall into deep sleep

 ## Deep Sleep